eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 }
 ```

-This particular UserConfig will be for configuring a classic editor, rather than a VSCode API editor.
-This is because we're using a Monarch grammar, which is not supported by the VSCode API.
-However, if we wanted to use a TextMate grammar, we could use the VSCode API type instead.
+This particular UserConfig will be for configuring a classic editor, rather than a VSCode extension-based editor.
+This is because we're using a Monarch grammar, which is not supported by the extension configuration.
+However, if we wanted to use a TextMate grammar, we could use the extension based configuration instead.

 ```json
 editorAppConfig: {